-These Buttery smooth mashed potatoes are our Go-To potato side dish recipe for every dinner and holiday get together.
+These buttery smooth BEST Mashed Potatoes are our go-to potato side dish for every dinner and holiday get together.
+They’re my FAVORITE!!

-Mashed potatoes ALWAYS make an appearance at Sunday dinners and holiday meals.
-They’re usually accompanied by more favorite side dishes, like glazed carrots, green bean bundles, and of course homemade rolls!
+These Best Mashed Potatoes ALWAYS make an appearance at Sunday dinners and holiday meals.
+They’re usually accompanied by more favorite side dishes, like Glazed Carrots, Green Bean Bundles, and of course Homemade Rolls!

-There are few things in life that are better than a side of creamy mashed potatoes (name a better side dish – I dare you!)
+There are few things in life better than a side of creamy mashed potatoes (name a better side dish – I dare you!)

-All you need to make these potatoes is a good masher, lots of butter/salt/pepper, and hot cooked potatoes.
-Then you already halfway there.
+All you need to make these Best Mashed Potatoes is a good masher, lots of butter/salt/pepper, and hot cooked potatoes.
+Then you’re already halfway there!

 How to Make Mashed Potatoes